-The Fellowship is organised by Tilting Axis in collaboration with a group of six Dutch partners led by Het Nieuwe Instituut, who will co-host the fellow in Rotterdam and Amsterdam.
+The Fellowship is organised by Tilting Axis in collaboration with a group of five Dutch partners led by Het Nieuwe Instituut, who will co-host the fellow in Rotterdam and Amsterdam.

 De Appel is an Amsterdam based contemporary art institute that brings together people, objects and ideas to explore the unknown.
 With an experimental, open-minded and inclusive focus, the programs of De Appel serve the intellectually and emotionally curious, (non-) specialised art enthusiasts as well as seasoned art professionals.

 De Appel organises exhibitions, performances, film screenings, lectures and gatherings that cross boundaries between the arts and other disciplines.
 These programs facilitate artistic and socially relevant dialogues with various cultural and societal organisations, both in Amsterdam and beyond.

 In addition, De Appel is home to a world-renowned curatorial programme and houses an extensive archive and library.
 De Appel is continuously developing its programs and goals in order to remain critical towards its changing societal and cultural contexts.

 Het Nieuwe Instituut